Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 -----
 ### **Overview**

 The SCM Beta kit provides all the hardware and software components required to evaluate the Zymbit Secure Compute Module.
-The product you are receiving is beta-release which means the release is considered feature complete, but a few known bugs that have not yet been resolved.
+The product you are receiving is beta-release which means the release is considered feature complete, but a few known bugs exist that have not yet been resolved.
 Refer to [SCM Beta Release Notes](../../../troubleshooting/scm/).

 #### Register your device, receive SSH passphrase